-Perth Civic Trust plans to place new blue plaques at various sites in Perth where we feel there is an unmet need.
-We have a number of places and people on our shortlist but we would welcome any suggestions.
+Perth Civic Trust erects new blue plaques at various sites in Perth where there is an unmet need.
 The usual requirement is that a person of significance was born, lived, died or was associated with a specific place in Perth.
 Usually some time (20 years is quoted) needs to elapse after the person’s death.
 Plaques can also describe a significant historical event or a building which has disappeared or whose function has changed.
+We have a number of places and people on our shortlist but we would welcome any suggestions.
+Do you have any suggestions?
+Just email us at: webmaster@perthcivictrust.org.uk

 Jessie Mann and David Octavius Hill – Watergate

 The first plaque concerns the early photographer Jessie Mann, considered to be Scotland’s first female photographer.
-It is thought that her birthplace, now demolished, may have been opposite 3 Watergate where David Octavius Hill was born three years earlier.
+It is thought that her birthplace, now demolished, may have been number 22, opposite 3 Watergate where David Octavius Hill was born three years earlier.
 Hill was educated at Perth Academy then studied painting in Edinburgh.
 Mann also moved to Edinburgh and became assistant to Hill and his partner Robert Adamson at their studio in Rock House.
-There is evidence that she took photographic portraits in 1843 and 1844, making her one of the first women ever to become involved in the new medium of photography.
+There is evidence that she took photographic portraits in 1843 and 1844, making her the first women in Scotland ever to become involved professionally in the new medium of photography.
 Hill and Adamson took many of the earliest photographs in Scotland and their work has featured in national exhibitions.
 Jessie Mann was included in the Tate Britain exhibition ‘Painting with Light’ in 2016.

 What is a Perth Civic Trust Blue plaque?